-- The Thematic Core courses are designated in the Academic Catalog, and posted by the Registrar's Office during the Registration process for each semester.
-(Not all options listed are offered every semester.)
+- The General Core courses are designated in the Academic Catalog, and listed in your Course Preference form on GC101.
+(Not all options listed in the catalog are offered every semester.)

 - Advisor's tip: Read the course descriptions listed in the College Catalog.
 If you want to know more before you register, you can contact the department chair listed in the catalog and ask to see a previous course syllabus to learn more about the course, topics, and expectations.

 - You can also plan to fulfill the Foreign Language requirement, which includes the option to validate that requirement through testing.
-Use the link in the line above to learn all the options for meeting the requirement.
+See GC101 for details on how to sign up.

 Our goal with this first semester course selection is to get you an initial schedule and a seat in the courses that will get you off to the best start.
 We know individual adjustments may be needed to tailor your first schedule.
-We’ve planned time during August or January Orientation when you can meet with your Deciding Major advisor and make necessary changes.
-For some courses, seats may be limited, so registering early is a good idea for a Deciding Major who is eager to make progress finding an area of study.
+We’ve planned time during August or January Orientation when you can meet with your advisor and make necessary changes.

 Go back to the Deciding Major page >>